Blotch3D/Blotch3D/README.md

 the Setup, FrameProc, and FrameDraw methods, and not return until the window closes.

-All code that accesses 3D resources must be in those methods, including code that creates and uses all Blotch3D and MonoGame objects.
-Note that the single thread rule also applies to any code structure that may internally use other threads, as well.
+All code that accesses 3D resources must be in the Setup, FrameProc, and FrameDraw methods, including code that creates and uses all Blotch3D and MonoGame objects.
+Note that this rule also applies to any code structure that may internally use other threads, as well.
 Do not use Parallel, async, etc. code structures that access 3D resources.

-This pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) on certain platforms require that 3D resources be accessed by a single thread.
+This pattern is necessary because certain 3D subsystems (OpenGL, DirectX, etc.) generally require that 3D resources be accessed by a single thread.
 It is the pattern used by MonoGame.
 In fact, the BlWindow3D class inherits from MonoGame's "Game" class.
 But instead of overriding certain "Game" class methods, you override BlWindow3D's Setup, FrameProc, and FrameDraw methods.
 Other "Game" class methods and events can still be overridden, if needed.

-We will call the thread that instantiates the BlWindow3D-derived class and calls the Run method, the "3D thread".
+We will call the thread that instantiates the BlWindow3D-derived class, calls the Run method, etc., the "3D thread".

 A single-threaded application would have all its code in those three overridden methods.
 For a multi-threaded application, other threads that